José Mota (comedian): Other works while at Cruz y Raya

-Mota has also gave his voice to several characters in the Spanish dubbing of animation films such as Monsters, Inc. and the Shrek films.
+Mota has also given his voice to several characters in the Spanish dubbing of animation films such as Monsters, Inc. and the Shrek films.
 In 2006 he adapted, along with Santiago Segura, the Spanish version of The Producers.
 The comedian made cameo appearances in TV shows such as 7 vidas and Manolo y Benito Corporeision.

 Separation

 After more than ten years fully dedicated to Cruz y Raya, José and Juan decided to work in other projects on their own.
 In November 2007 the definitive separation of the famous couple was confirmed.

 The José Mota Hour and other sketch programs

 In 2009 before his separation with workmate Juan Antonio Muñoz, Jose Mota decided to make a new television show, La hora de José Mota.
 The television show was aired on the Spanish State television (TVE) on Fridays.
 He started to do another type of humor mixed by the latest he did.
 For example, he criticized bad Spanish and European politics, society and he did more imitations.
 Many sketches and their characters have become very famous in Spain.
 He has made impersonations of many public figures such as Bear Grylls, Woody Allen and Larry King as well as Spanish and international politicians like José Luis Rodriguez Zapatero (ZP) Mariano Rajoy and Merkel and Sarkozy.
 He also created new characters such as La Vieja'l Visillo (The Old Woman in the Window) or El Tío la Vara (The Man of the Rod).
 He has created several catchphrases such as behind the musgo (behind the moss), that is used in his Bear Grylls sketches.